MRogul/Drone_Control_System_Master_Project/README.md

 ---

+## 🧪 Experimental Results

+Tests performed on the 4DOF stand include:

+• step responses for roll, pitch, yaw and vertical altitude (Z)

+• comparison of Complementary, Kalman and BNO055 fusion

+• PID tuning experiments in simulation and on hardware

+• validation of control structure and estimator performance

+All implemented algorithms (PID + sensor fusion) behave correctly and consistently across simulation and physical testing.

+---

 ## 🪶 About the Project

-This project demonstrates how a **complete UAV control system** can be built from **open-source tools** and **low-cost components**, serving as a platform for research and teaching in the fields of drone dynamics, control, and embedded systems.
+This platform demonstrates how a complete UAV stabilization system can be built using accessible components, providing:

-The quadrotor operates on a **fixed test rig (4DOF)**, allowing precise control of rotation and altitude while ensuring safety and repeatability of experiments.
+• safe indoor flight testing,

+• repeatable laboratory experiments,

+• a foundation for research on estimation & control,

+• a practical educational tool for UAV control engineering.

 ---